Rob is a creative writer and media manager, and now writes for Bleacher Report.

 Rob has featured on The Observer and The Guardian's sports websites, and plans to release his first novel in 2015.

-Rob is the editor of the popular Man Utd website The Faithful and has recently joined B/R's exciting Breaking News Team.
+Rob is founder and co-editor of the popular Man Utd website The Faithful and has recently joined B/R's exciting Breaking News Team.